How Many Words Should a Toddler Say? (By Age)

 | 36 | Hundreds + full sentences | Follows 2-step instructions |

-What’s the Right Word Count
+What’s the Right Word Count for Toddlers?

 By 2 years, many toddlers use up to 100 words and can combine them.
 By age 3, kids may have hundreds of words and can often be understood by most adults.

-How Do You Even Keep Track of Words
+How Do You Track Your Toddler’s Words?

 - Consistent, meaningful sounds (woof, vroom, mama”)